dscorbett/duployan-font/README.md

 ## Features

-The font has full support for Unicode Duployan:
+Rawnd Musmus Duployan has full support for Unicode Duployan:

 * All characters in the Duployan and Shorthand Format Controls blocks
 * Contextual forms and cursive joining